 A building in Greenwich Village that once served as the headquarters for the National Association for the Advancement of Colored People (NAACP) and housed W.E.B.
-DuBois’ trailblazing magazine The Crisis, could become a New York City landmark.
-The Landmarks Preservation Commission on Tuesday voted to calendar 70 Fifth Avenue, a Neoclassical Beaux-Arts building designed by Charles A. Rich and built between 1912 and 1914.
-The commission also proposed the designation of two additional properties that “reflect New York City’s diverse history,” the Conference House Park Archaeological Site on Staten Island and the Holyrood Episcopal Church-Iglesia Santa Cruz in Washington Heights.
+DuBois’ trailblazing magazine The Crisis, is now a New York City landmark.
+The Landmarks Preservation Commission on Tuesday voted to designate 70 Fifth Avenue, a Neoclassical Beaux-Arts building designed by Charles A. Rich and built between 1912 and 1914.
+The commission on Tuesday also landmarked the Holyrood Episcopal Church-Iglesia Santa Cruz in Washington Heights.

 W.E.B.
 DuBois, a co-founder of the NAACP, created the magazine The Crisis as the house periodical for the organization.
 Considered the first magazine dedicated to Black Americans, The Crisis showcased the work of many Black artists and writers of the Harlem Renaissance, including Langston Hughes and Zora Neale Hurston.
 DuBois also later created The Brownies’ Book magazine, the first made specifically for Black children.

-The Holyrood Episcopal Church-Iglesia Santa Cruz in Washington Heights was also calendared for its sophisticated Gothic Revival design and for its role it’s played in the neighborhood’s Latino community for the last four decades.
+Landmarks on Tuesday also voted to designate the Holyrood Episcopal Church-Iglesia Santa Cruz in Washington Heights, citing its sophisticated Gothic Revival design and the significant role it has played in the neighborhood’s Latino community for the last four decades.

-The three calendared items come as the LPC published a new framework for the agency to follow when considering designations.
+These three items were first calendered by the LPC in January, coinciding with a new framework created by the agency.
 According to Chair Sarah Carroll, the equity framework ensures diversity and inclusion in designations, effective outreach, and transparency and fairness.

-“The last year has been one of the most challenging our nation has faced, with attacks on democracy, the pandemic, with the loss of life, damage to the economy and how it exposed systemic failures, as well as the killing of George Floyd, Ahmaud Arbery and Breonna Taylor, and the despair and anger expressed subsequently,” Carroll said during Tuesday’s meeting.
+“The last year has been one of the most challenging our nation has faced, with attacks on democracy, the pandemic, with the loss of life, damage to the economy and how it exposed systemic failures, as well as the killing of George Floyd, Ahmaud Arbery and Breonna Taylor, and the despair and anger expressed subsequently,” Carroll said during a meeting in January.
 “I believe these events made it important for us to publicly reaffirm our commitment to equity in all aspects of our work.”

 - Civil Rights, the NAACP, and W.E.B.
 DuBois: The African American history tied to 70 Fifth Avenue